tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-17-getting-responsive-design-just-right.md

 ## Mobile friendly displays now a requirement, not an extra
 It used to be that having a responsive display for your mobile site was a nice-to-have feature.
 However, now Google will actually penalize you in the search results if your site isn't mobile friendly.
 According to TNW News,

->This is one of the biggest changes to the Google algorithm in years, so it’s one to take seriously.
-From yesterday, a site’s “mobile friendliness” will now play a key role in the way it is ranked, and sites that are not mobile optimised will appear lower down on Google’s search pages.
+>This is one of the biggest changes to the Google algorithm in years, so it's one to take seriously.
+From yesterday, a site's “mobile friendliness” will now play a key role in the way it is ranked, and sites that are not mobile optimised will appear lower down on Google's search pages.
 >
->With mobile search growing at 10x the rate of desktop, businesses that don’t have mobile ready site stand to lose up to 1/3rd of their traffic.
+>With mobile search growing at 10x the rate of desktop, businesses that don't have mobile ready site stand to lose up to 1/3rd of their traffic.
 More than two thirds of Fortune 100 companies are not considered mobile friendly, according to research firm SumAll, so this is set to have a big impact.
-(See [Are you ready for Google’s mobile algorithm change?](http://thenextweb.com/google/2015/04/22/are-you-ready-for-googles-mobile-algorithm-change/).)
+(See [Are you ready for Google's mobile algorithm change?](http://thenextweb.com/google/2015/04/22/are-you-ready-for-googles-mobile-algorithm-change/).)

 If you go into Google Webmaster Tools and go to **Search Traffic > Mobile Usability**, you can see if there are pages that aren't mobile friendly.
 You can also [test the mobile friendliness here](https://www.google.com/webmasters/tools/mobile-friendly/).